actsl/kiss_sdl/README.md

 In Windows, this toolkit was tested with MinGW64, MinGW32 should also work.
 The toolkit should also work with Visual C, though it was not tested with it.
 The example doesn't work with Visual C, because Visual C is not capable of POSIX.
-All the POSIX commands used are available though in Visual C with underscore prefixes, in libraries with different names, or in the additional libraries.
+In Visual C you should use _getcwd and _chdir from direct.h, _stat32 or _stat64 instead of stat, and the dirent library
+https://github.com/tronkko/dirent .
 Use one of the following commands to compile either in Linux or in Windows using MinGW.

 make -f kiss_makefile